 Temples too serve the function of providing services to the general public.
 The services of spirit-mediums which can be obtained from spirit medium temples, from nuns and monks especially in chanting prayers and to ask for protection from the gods.
-In some temples too,
+In some temples too, a room is also provided for those who wish to place their ancestral tablets.
 A more detailed explanation of these services will be provided in the following chapters of this study.